ewels/rich-codex/docs/inputs/config_file.md

 ### Structure

-Config files must contain the top-level key `outputs` with an array of different things to create.
+Config files can have both top-level configuration options that apply to all files and also an `outputs` array of different things to create.

-Each array item must contain an `img_paths` array of output filenames and either a `command` or a `snippet`.
+Each `outputs` array item must contain an `img_paths` array of output filenames and either a `command` or a `snippet`.
 You can optionally add `title` to customise the terminal window title.

 For example: